 The court of appeals' interpretation therefore exposes a person convicted of simple possession to mandatory removal even if a prior drug conviction is wholly invalid.
-That danger is a real one. "[M]any misdemeanor or lesser convictions involve indigent defendants whose convictions are processed under questionable circumstances and may be found invalid if challenged."
+That danger is a real one.
+"Many misdemeanor or lesser convictions involve indigent defendants whose convictions are processed under questionable circumstances and may be found invalid if challenged."
 Rashid, 531 F.3d at 447 (internal quotation marks omitted).
 By making a felony conviction the predicate for mandatory deportation, Congress avoided the palpable unfairness of requiring mandatory deportation based on a conviction that could have been successfully challenged in a prosecution for recidivist possession.
 Alsol, 548 F.3d at 217; Rashid, 531 F.3d at 446-47.

 The text of the INA and the other relevant sources of statutory interpretation thus demonstrate that the court of appeals erred in its interpretation of the statute.
 To the extent that there is any ambiguity, however, the rule of lenity applied in deportation cases requires an interpretation that favors petitioner.
 See INS v.
-Cardoza-Fonseca, 480 U.S. 421, 449 (1987).
+Cardoza-Fonseca, 480 U.S. 421.
+449 (1987).
 Under that rule, courts "[should] not assume that Congress meant to trench on [an alien's] freedom beyond that which is required by the narrowest of several possible meanings of the words used" in a statute.
 INS v.
 Errico, 385 U.S. 214, 225 (1966).
 Because the question presented arises with respect to the maximum sentence available for the crime of illegal reentry, see 8 U.S.C. § 1326(b), the rule of lenity applied in criminal cases applies in this case as well.
 See Leocal v.
 Ashcroft, 543 U.S. 1, 11 n.8 (2004).
 Here, at the very least, the court of appeals' interpretation is not required by the narrowest possible meaning of the statute.
 The rule of lenity therefore requires its rejection.

 4. In adopting its possible felony prosecution standard, the court of appeals did not address the INA's text or other relevant sources of statutory interpretation.
-Instead, it determined that it was bound by its decision in Fernandez, which concluded that this Court's holding in Lopez "settle[d] the matter."
-Fernandez, 544 F.3d at 870.
-In particular, the Fernandez court viewed its interpretation to be required by the Court's holding that "a state offense constitutes a 'felony punishable under the Controlled Substances Act' only if it proscribes conduct punishable as a felony under that federal law."
-Lopez, 549 U.S. at 60; see Fernandez, 544 F.3d at 870-71.
+Instead, it reached the conclusion that this Court in Lopez mandated its approach.
+In particular, the court viewed its interpretation to be required by the Court's holding that "a state offense constitutes a 'felony punishable under the Controlled Substances Act' only if it proscribes conduct punishable as a felony under the federal law."
+549 U.S. at 60.
 The court of appeals' reliance on Lopez was entirely misplaced.

 The court of appeals erred in attempting to parse the language of a holding directed to a different issue-whether the state's denomination of an offense as a felony makes it an aggravated felony when the conduct proscribed by the offense is punishable only as misdemeanor under federal law.
 In any event, as the BIA and the Second and Sixth Circuits have correctly concluded, far from dictating the court of appeals' approach, Lopez supports the contrary approach.
-See Carachuri-Rosendo, 24 I. & N. Dec. at 390; Alsol, 548 F.3d at 215; Rashid, 531 F.3d at 445-46.
+See App., infra, 26a; Alsol, 548 F.3d at 215; Rashid, 531 F.3d at 445-46.
 When a person is charged with and convicted of simple possession, the conduct proscribed by the offense is simple possession, a federal law misdemeanor.
 It is only when a prosecutor charges the defendant as a recidivist possessor, and the defendant is found to have been a recidivist possessor, that the conduct proscribed by the offense becomes recidivist possession, a federal felony.
-See Carachuri-Rosendo, 24 I. & N. Dec. at 390.
-The court of appeals accordingly erred in holding that petitioner's conviction for simple possession qualified as an aggravated felony simply because he could have been federally prosecuted for recidivist possession.
+Id.
+The court of appeals accordingly erred in holding that petitioner's conviction for simple possession qualified as an aggravated felony simply because he could have been prosecuted for recidivist possession instead.